libreswitch/ops/tests/rest/rest_test.md

 ### Description
 Verify that the REST API startup configuration works.

-> **STEPS:**
+#### Steps

-> 1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
+1. Connect OpenSwitch to the Ubuntu workstation as shown in the topology diagram.
-> 2. Configure the IPV4 address on the switch management interfaces.
+2. Configure the IPV4 address on the switch management interfaces.
-> 3. Configure the IPV4 address on the Ubuntu workstation.
+3. Configure the IPV4 address on the Ubuntu workstation.
-> 4. Execute Standard REST API PUT method for URI "/rest/v1/system" - 1st test case.
+4. Execute Standard REST API PUT method for URI "/rest/v1/system" - 1st test case.
-> 5. Execute Standard REST API GET method for URI "/rest/v1/system" - 2nd test case.
+5. Execute Standard REST API GET method for URI "/rest/v1/system" - 2nd test case.

 ### Test result criteria
 #### Test pass criteria